-Last year Matt and Angus spent a few weeks of their summer vacation on a Summer Project with Campus Crusade for Christ.
+Last year Matt and Angus spent a few weeks of their summer vacation on a Summer Project with Cru.

 One moonless night when they were given the challenge to go out and talk to people about Jesus, Matt, Angus and some other friends approached two girls and a fisherman.